The Premier League’s Elite Player Performance Plan was introduced in 2012 with the aim of producing more and better

 It consists of four key functions – Games Programme, Education, Coaching and Elite Player Performance.

-For an overview visit premierleague.com/youth/EPPP, or for an in-depth look at Coaching within the programme, read below.
+For an overview visit premierleague.com/youth/EPPP, or for an in-depth look at Coaching within the programme prior to 2020, read below.

 One of core objectives of the EPPP is to develop a world-leading Youth Coach workforce, which the Premier League implements with the following initiatives in collaboration with the clubs.

 EHOC is a two-year development programme to support Heads of Coaching within their club environment, with the aim improving the quality of coaching across the sport.